 Mark Auslander, Director

 The MSU Museum is a multidisciplinary museum of sciences and cultural studies.
 The Museum's core functions are diverse.
 It is first and foremost an institution of learning and provides education for the widest of audiences through exhibits and related educational programs.
-The MSU Museum also delivers outreach programs across the state and farther afield through touring exhibits and teleconferenced 'virtual' classes to schools.
+The MSU Museum also delivers outreach programs across the state and farther afield through touring exhibits.
 As part of University Outreach and Engagement, the MSU Museum is committed to engaging the community with knowledge resources of MSU.

 The one million objects in the Museum collections span the natural sciences (mostly vertebrate zoology and paleontology), anthropology and archaeology, history and technology, ethnology and folk and decorative arts.
 These collections support the Museum’s public programs – especially the exhibits - and they are also used for course work for MSU students, especially in the natural sciences and cultural and art studies.
 Thousands of MSU students engage with the Museum's collections through their courses each year.
 The collections also support active research programs, by MSU faculty and students, and researchers based around the country and internationally.